arghya90/CodeEntropy/README.md

 To use CHARMM generated DCD and PSF files, you will need to use the `mcc_charmm.py` executable.
 Accordingly type `mcc_charmm.py` or `mcc_charmm.py --help` to print the help message.

+## Citation
+If this code is used to publish a work, please cite:
+Chakravorty A, Higham J, Henchman R, **Entropy of proteins using Multiscale Cell Correlation**, *J. Chem.
+Inf.
+Model.* 2020
+DOI: doi.org/10.1021/acs.jcim.0c00611

-##### Fixes and improvments:
+### Fixes and improvments:
-In the order best gathered from memory, the following changes have been madeto the code over time through different versions.
+In the order best gathered from memory, the following changes have been made to the code over time through different versions.
+Most recent change is at the bottom of this list and is included in the latest available version.

 1. dihedral double counting is fixed. it solves overestimation of UA-topo entropy.
 In addition, phi-psi categorization of BB dihedral was introduced.
 2. A bug with defining rotational axes system for UA beads using hydrogen-atom position in conjunciton with spherical geometry approach is fixed.
 This showed that aromatic residues have lower rotational entropy (comparable to expected values for liquids).
 3. creation of an exclusive file that contains all the CONSTANTS.